Nomads in 2026: Genki vs SafetyWing – Which Travel Insurance Wins?

 Who is eligible?

 For all insurers, you’re covered unless you’re in your late 60s.
-They provide worldwide coverage except US Sanctioned countries for SafetyWing although for World Nomads there are limitations based on your residency.
-The waiting period – defined as time before you can claim – is longer for Genki.
+They provide worldwide coverage except US Sanctioned countries for SafetyWing Essential although for World Nomads there are limitations based on your residency.
+The waiting period – defined as time before you can claim – is longer for Genki Basic.
 The most important distinction is your current residency.
 If you choose World Nomads, you need to reside outside the EU.

 Genki, safetywing and world nomads Eligibility

-¹ Waiting period waived if proof of previous insurance
+¹ Waiting period waived if proof of previous insurance or if the product is purchased before leaving your home country

 ³ World Nomads calculator did not provide coverage for residents in the EU.